 You can get both natural and synthetic bristles on a brush.
-Natural bristles are made from some kind of animal hair – typically ox, camel, sable, hog and even pony or goat.
+Natural bristles are made from some kind of animal hair – typically ox, camel, sable, hog, and even pony or goat.
 Typically, they are softer than their synthetic counterparts.
 Natural bristles excel for oil-based paints and stains but they absorb water.
 As a result, don’t pair them with water-based paints.

 |Use for oil-based paint, stain, and varnish

 |Typically used for water-based paint.
 Can use for oil-based paints, but avoid shellac or lacquer since bristles tend to streak

 |Use for both water- and oil-based paint.
 Comes in a variety of stiffness selections.
-Softer brushes will typically yield less brush strokes|
+Softer brushes will typically yield fewer brush strokes

 Ox Hair Blend

 |Use especially for oil-based paint and varnish.
 Typically more expensive, but yield a very smooth finish

-|Universal adequate for water- or oil-based paint, as well as stain, varnish, lacquer and shellac.
-Watch for stiffer brushes which can show brush strokes
+|Universal adequate for water- or oil-based paint, as well as stain, varnish, lacquer, and shellac.
+Watch for stiffer brushes that can show brush strokes

-|Use for anything oil-based, including paint, stain, varnish, polyurethane, lacquer and shellac.
+|Use for anything oil-based, including paint, stain, varnish, polyurethane, lacquer, and shellac.
 This brush produces an even smoother finish than a black China brush

-Choosing the Right Paint Brush for the Job – Size and Shape
+Buying the Right Paint Brush for the Job – Size and Shape

 When selecting the size of your brush, match the brush to the job.
 If you are attempting to finish an area that is 1″ wide, then don’t tackle it with a 2-inch brush.
 On the other hand, if you need to cover a wide-open area, don’t rely on a tiny brush to get you through—it won’t hold enough paint.

 In general, smaller (1″) straight edge brushes are best for corners or window sashes, edging, trim and finer detail work.
 2″ angled brushes are our personal favorite for cutting in edges, corners, and ceilings, and 3″ or larger brushes are excellent for large flat surfaces like cabinets, doors, beams, fences and the like.
-We only recommend 4″ brushes for ceilings, walls, siding and other very large work areas.
+We only recommend 4″ brushes for ceilings, walls, siding, and other very large work areas.

 Bristle and Handle Length

 Speaking of handles, those of you with smaller hands may like shorter brush handles.
 In truth, the shorter handles aid in getting cleaner, straighter lines when edging.
-I find myself choosing them simply for the ease of use.
+I find myself choosing them simply for ease of use.
 Longer handles deliver a longer stroke and help with jobs that don’t involve careful trim or edging.
 After a while, you’ll likely develop your own preferences when choosing the right paint brush.